clorichel/SCQAT/Readme.md

 Your code has just been analyzed !
 The quality report shown is self-explanatory.
 Not installed globally ?
 You have to add the path, run `/path/to/folder/vendor/bin/scqat`

 Have a look to the [CLI Manual](docs/CLI/Manual.md) for detailed usage.
+Enpower your projects with a simple `.scqat` YAML file to configure nearly everything as described in the [Configuration Manual](docs/Configuration.md).

 ## What is it about